 That's $3,200 for a list where nearly a third of the contacts had already moved, retired, or switched to a new facility email.
 And this happens constantly in healthcare marketing — because the nursing workforce doesn't sit still.

-So yeah — if you sell medical equipment, run a staffing agency, offer continuing education, or market healthcare SaaS — a solid nurse mailing list isn't just nice to have.
+So yeah — if you sell medical equipment, run a staffing agency, offer continuing education, or market healthcare SaaS — a solid nurse mailing list isn't a nice-to-have.
 It's the difference between campaigns that convert and money you lit on fire.

-Before diving in, watch how two marketers used the same nurse contact list — but got completely different results:
+Before we get into it, watch how two marketers used the same nurse contact list — and got completely different results:

 Video: Why Your Google Maps Emails Don't Get Replies?